 Hello!
-I work in digital literacy with a particular interest in communications, the Web, and social media.
+I work in digital and IT professionalism with a particular interest in communications, the Web, and social media.
 Education and the natural and built environments (not to mention good food) are particularly close to my heart.

 I’ve been [badly] writing WordPress themes for this blog since sometime around 2006 or 2007.
 With new block themes supported, I've tried an experiment to recreate my classic theme for full-site editing.